-- 100,000 live births reflecting improvements in the health and well-being of women and infants.
-However, the risk of maternal death remains relatively high, at one in 100.23 - 14.
-The Government recognizes the importance of education in creating a prosperous industrialized nation by 2030 and accordingly allocates 22 percent of the national budget to it.
-Primary net enrolment in 2012 for grades 1-7 was 99.7 percent, but access to secondary education lagged at 52 percent.24 In 2012, 40 percent of girls and 39 percent of boys reached grade 12.24 Dropouts before grade 7 are few but increase in grades 8 and 10; more boys drop out than girls.25 There is evidence that level of education and food security status are correlated: the 2013 Demographic and Health Survey showed that 34 percent of children whose mothers had no education were stunted compared with 9 percent for children whose mothers had secondary education.
+2016, and mother-to-child transmission fell as a result of increased coverage of anti-retroviral treatment.
+The maternal mortality rate has also declined from 328 to 265 deaths per 100,000 live births reflecting improvements in the health and well-being of women and infants.
+However, the risk of maternal death remains relatively high, at one in 100.

+14. The Government recognizes the importance of education in creating a prosperous industrialized nation by 2030 and accordingly allocates 22 percent of the national budget to it.
+Primary net enrolment in 2012 for grades 1-7 was 99.7 percent, but access to secondary education lagged at 52 percent.
+In 2012, 40 percent of girls and 39 percent of boys reached grade 12.
+Dropouts before grade 7 are few but increase in grades 8 and 10; more boys drop out than girls.
+There is evidence that level of education and food security status are correlated: the 2013 Demographic and Health Survey showed that 34 percent of children whose mothers had no education.